Spring Breakin' (2022): Aftermath

-On the following episode of NXT, Joe Gacy offered Bron Breakker an invitation to join his movement.
+On the following episode of NXT, Joe Gacy offered NXT Champion Bron Breakker an invitation to join his movement.
 The following week, Breakker declined.
-Gacy then offered Breakker a rematch for the title, adding the stipulation that Breakker would lose the championship if he was disqualified due to him not being able to control his anger.
-The match was scheduled for In Your House.
+Gacy then offered Breakker a rematch for the title, adding the stipulation that Breakker would lose the championship if he was disqualified due to him not being able to control his anger, making the match official for In Your House.

-Also on NXT, Solo Sikoa wanted another shot at the NXT North American Championship, and defending champion Cameron Grimes said that he will get the match after Grimes defeats Carmelo Hayes at In Your House.
-The next day, a match between Grimes and Hayes for the title was made official for In Your House.
+Also on NXT, Solo Sikoa wanted another shot at the NXT North American Championship, and defending champion Cameron Grimes said that he would get the match after Grimes defeated Carmelo Hayes at In Your House.
+The next day, a title match between Grimes and Hayes was made official for In Your House.

-On the May 17 episode of NXT, The Viking Raiders (Erik and Ivar) avenged their loss and defeated The Creed Brothers (Brutus Creed and Julius Creed) after interference from Roderick Strong and Damon Kemp.
+The Creed Brothers (Brutus Creed and Julius Creed) were upset about how they defeated The Viking Raiders (Erik and Ivar), and Brutus said that it was how they were going to defeat The Viking Raiders in a rematch the following week.
+Roderick Strong stated that he would be bringing in Damon Kemp to Diamond Mine.
+The following week, The Viking Raiders (Erik and Ivar) defeated The Creed Brothers due to an untimely assist from Strong and Kemp.

+Santos Escobar stated that AJ Galante was fair game in the war due to his interference in the peace talks.
+Tony D'Angelo then kidnapped Cruz Del Toro, and a match between D'Angelo and Escobar was scheduled for the May 17 episode.
+During the match, a brawl between Toro, Joaquin Wilde, Channing "Stacks" Lorenzo, and Troy "Two Dimes" Donovan occurred at ringside, allowing Escobar to strike D'Angelo with brass knuckles to win the match.
+The following week, after Lorenzo and Donovan's match, the two teams engaged into another brawl.
+On the May 31 episode, the two teams agreed to a six-man tag team match at In Your House where the losing team would join the winning team's stable.

+Toxic Attraction (Gigi Dolin and Jacy Jayne) retained the NXT Women's Tag Team Championship against Wendy Choo and Roxanne Perez after interference from NXT Women's Champion Mandy Rose.
+On the May 24 episode, Choo attacked Rose after the latter's match, after which, Rose accepted Choo's challenge for an NXT Women's Championship match, which was scheduled for In Your House in a Women's Championship Summit the following week.

 Natalya and Cora Jade had a match on the following episode of NXT which Natalya won.
 Afterwards, Jade and Natalya showed each other respect.

+A second Spring Breakin' was confirmed for the following year, establishing Spring Breakin' as an annual Spring event for NXT.